Ahmed-alkharusi/paper2/paper.md

 using the Gaussian-expansion method (GEM) combined with the complex-scaling method (CSM) [JS et al 2024].
 Casal et al (2020) conducted study on 29F for N=20 in this IoI.

+Motivated by recent experimental observation of Borromean in  N=20, we extend it for N=28.